Connectivity to Data Sources

 Click Bulk Operations for more details

 Management tasks are object-type specific actions that can be executed against selected object.
-For example, a "Customers" view, depending on an underlying processing engine, may contain task like "Rebuild persistent cache", but no "Evict from Spark in-memory cache".
+For example, a "Customers" view, depending on an underlying processing engine, may contain a task like "Rebuild persistent cache", but no "Evict from Spark in-memory cache".

 Click Management Tasks for more details